 Lexile Measure: 450

-a sample spread from inside this book.
+Below are sample spreads from inside Nouns and Verbs Have a Field Day.
 While all the pages

 are this vividly colored and 'high energy', most pages are more